Penglai-Enclave/Penglai-Enclave-TVM/README.md

 ~~Now you have everything needed to run Penglai's tests and reproduce the results.~~

-Due to the copyright requirement of our partner, the source code of Gem5-MMT cannot be open-sourced now.
+Due to the IP consideration, the source code of Gem5-MMT cannot be publicly open-sourced now.
 If you are interested in reproducing the testing results in AE, please contact us at fengerhu1@sjtu.edu.cn.

 ## Run an example (Functionality) ##